alexfigliolia/metrics-queue/README.md

 }
 ```

 If this is the flavor of code you're writing these days, please feel free to checkout our [React Utilities](https://github.com/alexfigliolia/metrics-queue-react#readme).
-They make operations such this one, a breeze.
+They make operations such this one a breeze.

 Using an external Performance monitoring library, load a secondary experience after a "custom-metric" is reached: